pkolyvas/grafana-finance/README.md

 ## Grafana Finance Datasource

-Fetches data from the Quandl API and maps the data to a timeseries.
-This is all done in the browser without needing an additional backend.
+Fetches data from the Nasdaq API and maps the data to a timeseries.
+This is a browser-based (front-end) data source.

 The query format is as follows: